rodolfodpk/myeslib2/README.md

 validation | Guava preconditions
 fixjava    | Lombok and AutoValue (TODO decide about this)

-2) Then create another project for you API client.
+2) Then create another project for your API client.
 You may have myeslib-example-client as template.
-Mandatory dependencies: you api project and also:
+Mandatory dependencies: your api project and also:
 ```
 <dependency>
     <groupId>com.github.rodolfodpk</groupId>